Manufacturing Engineering: Describe your company’s Squeaks communications software introduced at FABTECH.

 Hexagon’s plans call for MSC to run as an independent unit within the Hexagon Manufacturing Intelligence (MI) division, which focuses on automotive, aerospace, machinery, consumer electronics and other discrete manufacturing markets and is increasingly focused on offering end-to-end solutions in these workflows.
 Process-oriented solutions are essential for manufacturers, and MSC’s solutions address key design and engineering processes.

 “MSC represents a game-changer in our mission to deliver actionable manufacturing intelligence, taking us another step closer to realizing our smart connected factory vision in discrete manufacturing industries such as automotive and aerospace,” said Hexagon President and CEO Ola Rollén.

-Spring Technologies (Cambridge, MA) announced it has added Spirt of Innovation Corp.
-(Missisauga, ON, Canada) as a reseller of its NCSimul software.
+Spring Technologies (Boston) announced it has added Spirit of Innovation Corp.
+(Mississauga, ON, Canada) as a reseller of its NCSimul software.
 The company’s NCSimul is a component of Spring’s Digital Workshop offering of CAD/CAM software and services, and is engineered to simulate, verify and optimize CNC machining programs as well as manage manufacturing data.
 Spirit of Innovation serves customers in the aerospace, defense, high technology, manufacturing and oil and gas industries.